karimtito/Median_SDP/README.md

-# Median_SDP\
+# Median_SDP
-Python implemenation of Median SDP algorithm, as described in the article https://arxiv.org/abs/1902.01998
+Python implementation of Median SDP algorithm, as described in the article https://arxiv.org/abs/1902.01998